brnlee/AniFlow/README.md

 # AniFlow
 An all-in-one command-line program to streamline your anime experience from start to finish.

-### Features:
+### Features
 * List ready-to-watch episodes from [qBittorrent](https://www.qbittorrent.org/)
 * Open the episode you want watch with your video player
-* Bring up the [r/anime](https://reddit.com/r/anime/) discussion thread for the episode
+* Bring up the [r/anime](https://reddit.com/r/anime/) episode discussion thread
-* Remove the episode from your system & Bittorrent client
+* Remove the episode from your system & qBittorrent

+### Platforms
+This script has only been tested on Windows.